ankaAR/bestiario5e/_creatures/drow-matron-mother.md

 speed: "30 ft."
 hit_points: "262  (35d8 + 105)"
 armor_class: "17 (half plate)"
-condition_immunities: "charmed, frightened, poisoned"
+condition_immunities: "hechizado, asustado, envenenado"
 ---

-***Fey Ancestry.*** The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.
+***Fey Ancestry.*** The drow has advantage on saving throws against being hechizado, and magic can't put the drow to sleep.

 ***Innate Spellcasting.*** The drow's innate spellcasting ability is Charisma (spell save DC 20).
 She can innately cast the following spells, requiring no material components:
 * At will: dancing lights, detect magic